Fiscal Sponsorship

 How does my art get placed on playa?
 How do I find my location?

-We work with artists to identify where ideally their art installation should be placed on the open playa.
+We work with artists to identify where their art installation ideally should be placed on the open playa.
 We strive to support the artist’s goals and place their artwork where it best serves their artistic vision, while also taking into consideration the landscape and the full experience of participants.
 Ultimately placement is at the discretion of the Art Department.
 Once you arrive on playa, our volunteer staff will let you know your placement and take you to its assigned location.

 Other FAQs